How to use (3 steps)

 - Enter the known values.
 Use the ratio method dropdown when solving a geometric common ratio.

-- Results update automatically with formulas, steps, and a preview of the first few terms.
+- Press Calculate to generate formulas, steps, and a preview of the first few terms.
 Copy the URL to share the exact setup.

 Arithmetic sequences use constant differences; geometric sequences use constant ratios.
 Keep n as a positive integer for sums.